 22. Vegan Junk food bar: This might just be my favorite place in Amsterdam.
 Us veggies and vegans like junk food too, but this place will also satisfy the carnivores among us.
 There is no elegant way to eat the enormous Daddy Mc Chick’n burger, but it sure is delicious!

 23. Drie graefjes: Who doesn’t like cake?
 Here you’ll have plenty of options!
-Do make sure you’re hungry, because they’ll give you an enormous piece.
+Do make sure you’re hungry, because the slices here are enormous.

 24. Winkel13: When exploring the canals stop here for the best apple pie in Amsterdam